 Are there any traditions that you keep doing but don’t really enjoy?
 Playing the same old board game or video game with your family?
 Why not change things up a bit and try something else?
 December can become a busy month of various demands from all areas – family and work, commitments to friends so remember you CAN pause and just say no.

 If someone asks you to do something and you hear yourself replying “yes” but you feel uncomfortable try and pause.
 Catch yourself and say “can I let you know, I need it check something first” or anything to give yourself some space so you can think about it and reply later.
 If you are a people pleaser, by giving yourself time to pause and reflect you may find it easier to say “No”.
 From personal experience this does get easier with practice!

 What is important to you?
 Focus on that

 If your health is important to you and you need some time to release stress then go out for that walk or run, even if it’s just for 10 minutes.
 Book that massage that you’ve been thinking about, do something to nourish your body, mind and soul.
 Keep some form of your usual routine going like a cup of tea and a few minutes reading in the morning to keep you calm before the day ahead.
 Get into a good space with a regular 5 or 10 minute meditation on waking.

 Pick just one thing that really annoys you every Christmas and see if you can tackle it with a fresh perspective.

 What do or did you love about Christmas, if not now, perhaps when you were a child?

 Think of smells, sounds, tastes, textures.
 Can you re-create any of these this year?

-At the beginning of this blog I wrote ‘if you allow it Christmas can become just another burden’.
+At the beginning of this I wrote ‘if you allow it Christmas can become just another burden’.
 Remember you have a choice, you don’t have to follow traditions or do things just for the sake of doing them, or pleasing certain people.